 Powerful warmth in a light, packable layer, the Patagonia Down Sweater is the modern standard for alpine missions and extreme weather anywhere.
 The weather-resistant outer fabric is extremely light and has a good amount of abrasion resistance.
 The Traceable down is third-party certified to be non-live plucked and supplied from a facility that does not practice force feeding.
 Quilted construction keeps the down in place and the clean design is roomy enough for added base layers.

-- Shell is polyester mini-ripstop with a DWR finish to keep it water-resistant and windproof.
+- Shell is recycled polyester ripstop with a DWR finish to keep it water-resistant and windproof.

-- Insulated with high-loft premium traceable duck down.
+- Insulated with high-loft premium traceable goose down.

 Waterproof garments use waterproof-breathable technologies and are fully seam-taped.
 Water-resistant garments use waterproof-breathable technologies but their seams are not taped.
 Water-resistant garments repel water and protect against wind but are not made of waterproof fabric.

 A windproof garment does not allow any air to permeate the fabric.
 A garment with windproof panels has panels of fabric that are totally windproof, but the rest of the garment may not be windproof.
 A wind-resistant garment resists some wind, but not as much as a garment that is windproof.